linuxforphp/flare-smart-contracts/docs/specs/PriceProvider.md

 Together with price data, any price provider must add a random number to their price submissions.
 This helps seed the source of randomness on the Flare chain for FTSO operations that require randomization.

-Together with random, sender's addres is included in commited hash to prevent "shadowing" attacks, where one would just copy some other node submissions.
+Together with random, sender's address is included in committed hash to prevent "shadowing" attacks, where one would just copy some other data provider submissions.

 # Coding
 Following files expose all relevant functions and events: